-What we set out to do in 2018/19, category of the action, what we achieved

-- Install metering in high consumption areas.
-Water conservation.
-Achieved and being implemented as part of the refurbishment process. - The next buildings to receive additional metering will be on the ROQ site. - Seek a partner that can deliver automatic meter readings and provide data for targeted water management initiatives.
-Water conservation.
-Achieved. - Award of the water provider contract to a new company has improved the data available on water use. - Continue to raise awareness about water conservation via the Green Impact Engagement Programme.
-Water conservation. - Monitoring and addressing water usage is part of the Green Impact scheme.
-Teams are encouraged to raise awareness and pursue efficiency measures in water use.
+What we set out to do in 2018/19 Category What we achieved Install metering in high consumption areas Water conservation Achieved Being implemented as part of the refurbishment process.
+The next buildings to receive additional metering will be on the ROQ site Seek a partner that can deliver automatic meter readings and provide data for targeted water management initiatives Water conservation Achieved Award of the water provider contract to a new company has improved the data available on water use Continue to raise awareness about water conservation via the Green Impact Engagement Programme Water conservation Monitoring and addressing water usage is part of the Green Impact scheme.
+Teams are encouraged to raise awareness and pursue efficiency measures in water use